Russian Blue

 Tyana Sileny Lilia

-Pet name: Lilia
+Pet name: Lilia, Lily

 Sex: female, breeding queen